codabl/codabl-python/docs/AnomalyApi.md

 request = brainrex.TimeSeries() # TimeSeries | Time Series to be analyzed, with the following format. (optional)

 try:
-    # Detects anomaly in historical data
+    # Detects anomalies in historical data in batches.
+This endpoint uses your entire dataset as input
     api_response = api_instance.anomaly_batch(request=request)
     pprint(api_response)
 except ApiException as e: